-Iran vows to avenge U.S. killing of top commander Soleimani
+U.S. says it disrupted 'imminent attack' with killing of top Iran commander

 In Soleimani’s hometown, Kerman, people wearing black gathered in front of his father’s house, crying as they listened to a recitation of verses from the Koran.

 “Heroes never die.
 It cannot be true.
-Qassem Soleimani will always be alive,” said Mohammad Reza Seraj, a high school teacher.
+Qassem Soleimani will always be alive,” said Mohammad Reza Seraj, a teacher.

 Iraqi Prime Minister Adel Abdul Mahdi condemned the killings as an act of aggression that breached Iraq’s sovereignty and would lead to war.

-Israel has long regarded Soleimani as a major threat.
-Prime Minister Benjamin Netanyahu cut short a trip to Greece and Israeli Army Radio said the military was on heightened alert.
+Israel has long seen Soleimani as a major threat and Prime Minister Benjamin Netanyahu defended the U.S. action.
+Israeli Army Radio said the military was on heightened alert.

+Russia’s Ministry of Defence called the killing a “short-sighted” step that would lead to escalations in the region.

 The slain commander’s Quds Force, along with paramilitary proxies from Lebanon’s Hezbollah to Iraq’s Popular Mobilisation Forces grouping of Iran-backed militias - battle-hardened militias armed with missiles - has ample means to respond.

-In September, U.S. officials blamed Iran for a missile and drone attack on oil installations of Saudi state energy giant Saudi Aramco.
-Washington also blamed Tehran for earlier attacks on Gulf shipping.
+In September, U.S. officials blamed Iran for a missile and drone attack on oil plants of Saudi energy giant Saudi Aramco.
+Washington also blamed Tehran for earlier raids on Gulf shipping.

 Iran has denied responsibility for the strikes and accused Washington of warmongering by reimposing crippling sanctions on Iran’s main export, oil, in order to force Tehran to renegotiate a deal to freeze its nuclear activities.

-Soleimani had survived several assassination attempts against him by Western, Israeli and Arab agencies over the past two decades.
+Soleimani had survived several assassination attempts by Western, Israeli and Arab agencies over the past two decades.

-The Quds Force, tasked with carrying out operations beyond Iran’s borders, shored up support for Syria’s President Bashar al-Assad when he looked close to defeat in the civil war raging since 2011 and also helped militias defeat Islamic State in Iraq.
+The Quds Force, tasked with operating beyond Iran’s borders, shored up support for Syria’s President Bashar al-Assad when he looked close to defeat in the civil war raging since 2011 and also helped militias defeat Islamic State in Iraq.

 Soleimani became head of the force in 1998, after which he quietly strengthened Iran’s ties with Hezbollah in Lebanon, Syria’s government and Shi’ite militia groups in Iraq.

-Reporting by Ahmed Rasheed and Ahmed Aboulenein; Additional reporting by Idrees Ali in Washington, Parisa Hafezi and Michael Georgy in Dubai, Maha El Dahan in Baghdad and Stephen Farrell in Jerusalem; Writing by Samia Nakhoul and Frances Kerry; Editing by Robert Birsel, Raju Gopalakrishnan and Mike Collett-White
+Reporting by Ahmed Rasheed and Ahmed Aboulenein; Additional reporting by Idrees Ali, Susan Heavey and Mary Milliken in Washington, Parisa Hafezi and Michael Georgy in Dubai, Maha El Dahan in Baghdad and Stephen Farrell in Jerusalem; Writing by Samia Nakhoul and Frances Kerry; Editing by Robert Birsel, Raju Gopalakrishnan, Mike Collett-White, William Maclean